 Great Plains Zoo & Delbridge Museum

-This waterfall in South Dakota has had such a big impact on the Mount Rushmore State in the past and to this day.
-As such, it is one of the most interesting things to do in South Dakota.
+This waterfall in South Dakota has had such a big impact on The Mount Rushmore State in the past and to this day.
+As such, it is one of the most interesting things to do in South Dakota with kids.
 Native Americans would regularly visit the falls and they introduced them to European explorers.
 They have been important for recreation and industrial reasons since the founding of the city of Sioux Falls and long before.
 More than 7,000 gallons of water drop over the falls every second and it has been used to generate hydroelectric power.
 There are historical sites for you to explore and a restaurant overlooking the water as well!

 Mount Rushmore National Monument